axondeepseg/axondeepseg/docs/source/documentation.rst

                         **1**: Developer mode.
 Shows more information on the terminal, useful for debugging..

---overlap OVERLAP   Overlap value (in pixels) of the patches when doing the segmentation.
-                    Higher values of overlap can improve the segmentation at patch borders, but also increase the segmentation time.
-Default value: 48.
-Recommended range of values: [10-100].

--z ZOOM             Zoom factor.
-                    When applying the model, the size of the segmentation patches relative to the image size will change according to this factor.

---no-patch          Flag to segment the image without using patches.
-                    The "no-patch" flag supersedes the "overlap" flag.
-                    This option could potentially produce better results but may not be suitable with large images depending on computer RAM capacity.

 --gpu-id GPU_ID     Number representing the GPU ID for segmentation if available.
-Default: 0.
+Default: None.

 ..
 NOTE :: You can get the detailed description of all the arguments of the **axondeepseg** command at any time by using the **-h** argument:
    ::